-An inherent feature of financial intermediation is maturity transformation: banks invest in longterm assets, funded by short-term liabilities.
+An inherent feature of financial intermediation is maturity transformation: banks invest in long-term assets, funded by short-term liabilities.
 Due to this institutional characteristic, the typical textbook view is that banks are strongly exposed to interest rate risk.
 When short-term rates increase, banks' cost of funding rises, and with fixed-rate assets, their profit margins shrink, which drags down their stock prices.
 Accordingly, the business model of banking is highly sensitive to conventional monetary policy.

 However, banks can structure their balance sheets to reduce their interest rate risk exposure.
 On one hand, interest rates of banks' assets are not necessarily fixed but can change with short-term rates.
 For example, banks frequently issue business loans or household mortgages with adjustable rates (e.g., Ippolito, Ozdagli and Perez-Orive, 2018; Foà et al., 2019).
 On the other hand, banks' cost of funding does not necessarily move one-for-one with changes in short-term rates.
 In particular, it has been shown that deposit rates are inherently rigid (e.g., Hannan and Berger, 1991; Neumark and Sharpe, 1992; Driscoll and Judson, 2013).
 Especially when short-term rates move up, the spread to deposit rates widens, such that deposits resemble long-term debt.
 Banks' market power in deposit markets can explain both the lower level and the behavior of deposit rates vis-à-vis short-term rates (e.g., Drechsler, Savov and Schnabl, 2017).
-Given these features, bank profit margins may remain unchanged or even increase when the policy rate rises.
+Banks also actively manage their maturity profile.
+For example, it has been shown that banks shorten the maturity of their corporate loans when they increase their use of short-term wholesale funding (e.g., Paligorova and Santos, 2017).
+Given all of these features, bank profit margins may remain unchanged or even increase when the policy rate rises.